Battle of Bloody Creek (1757): Battle

 Led by Acadian Guillaume Jeanson, a group of Mi'kmaq and Acadians attacked the British force.
 Marching on foot along the south shore of the Annapolis River, the British force was exposed to wet and cold before giving up their search for the prisoners.
 They were crossing a bridge on the René Forêt River on the morning of December 8 when the Mi'kmaq and Acadians attacked.
 The British made a brief stand and suffered a high number of casualties, including Captain Pigou, before retreating back to Annapolis Royal.

 Aftermath

 Despite their victory, the Mi'kmaq and Acadian guerrillas did not follow it up by attacking Annapolis Royal.
 There were however many similar bands that continued to harass and ambush British forces in Nova Scotia and assist French regular forces through the end of the war.
-The René Forêt River was renamed Bloody Creek in commemoration of the battle.
+The René Forest River was renamed Bloody Creek in commemoration of the battle.

 The location of the battle is now a National Historic Site of Canada.